Helping students navigate pathways to adult success.

 Helping Students Navigate Pathways to Adult Success

-The PAS workgroups have discovered a navigation system that provides equitable opportunities for all students have these characteristics.
-The recommendations below explore these essential facets of the navigation system.
-While some can be implemented by schools and districts, many require collaborations to bring them to life.
+The PAS workgroups found that a navigation system that provides equitable opportunities for all students have the following characteristics.
+Theses recommendations explore these critical components of a successful navigation system.
+While some can be implemented by schools and districts, many require community collaborations success.

 Recommendation 1: The Foundation